 In this op-ed, Jo-Marie Burt and Paulo Estrada present an “alternative” obituary for Guatemalan dictator José Efraín Rios Montt, who died on April 1.
 Presenting a unique view based on Burt’s role as an international monitor to the dictator’s genocide trial, the article brings to the forefront the experience of survivors and families of victims of the Rios Montt regime who have fought valiantly to bring him and other perpetrators of grave human rights violations to justice.

-Guatemala’s most notorious dictator, retired army general José Efraín Ríos Montt, died last Sunday of a heart attack at the age of 91.
+Guatemala’s most notorious dictator, retired army general José Efraín Ríos Montt, died on April 1, 2018 of a heart attack at the age of 91.
 Ríos Montt came to power in a military coup d’état on March 23, 1982 and was deposed on August 7, 1983 in a military coup orchestrated by his minister of defense.

 These 17 months of Ríos Montt’s rule were the most brutal of the country’s 36-year civil war.
 Human rights organizations estimate that some 10,000 people were killed during the first three months of his government.
 On average, Guatemala registered 19 massacres per month between March and December 1982.
 More than 400 indigenous communities were completely destroyed during this time.